Shuvadnere/Your-Inventory/README.md

 # Your-Inventory
-Your Inventory is simple and The easiest inventory management tool
+Your Inventory is simple and The easiest inventory management tool for small business